malonge/RagTag/README.md

 Alonge, Michael, et al. ["RaGOO: fast and accurate reference-guided scaffolding of draft genomes."](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1829-6) Genome biology 20.1 (2019): 1-17.

+## Acknowledgments

+Many of the major algorithmic improvements relative to RaGOO's first release were provided by Aleksey Zimin, lead developer of the [MaSuRCA assembler](https://github.com/alekseyzimin/masurca).
+This includes the use of read-mapping for misassembly validation as well as the use of alignment merging for improved scaffolding.
+[Luca Venturini](https://github.com/lucventurini) also suggested and initially implemented many feature enhancments, such as pysam integration.

 ## \*More Docs Soon\*